nf-core/phaseimpute/docs/usage.md

 - `--step simulate`: The step to run.
 - `--input samplesheet.csv`: The samplesheet containing the input sample files in `bam` format.
 - `--depth`: The final depth of the file [default: 1].
+- `--genome` or `--fasta`: The reference genome of the samples.

-You can find an overview of the results produced by this steps in the [Output](output.md).
+You can find an overview of the results produced by this step in the [Output](output.md).

 ### Start with panel preparation `--step panelprep`